ondrejsika/docker-training/README.md

 ## Docker BuildKit

 Docker has new build tool called BuildKit which can speedup your builds.
-For example, it build multiple stages in prallel and more.
+For example, it build multiple stages in parallel and more.
 You can also extend Dockerfile functionality for caches, mounts, ...

 To enable BuildKit, just set environment variable `DOCKER_BUILDKIT` to `1`.